|What is CDD ?||Connect to CDD Web|

 When a new version of an existing drawing has been issued, this operation creates a new instance in the database corresponding to the new version.

-Modification of an existing drawing
+Modification of an existing drawing - Drawing Update

-This operation consists on the modification of some pieces of information associated to the last version of a drawing, without having to create a new one.
+This operation consists in the modification of some pieces of information associated to the last version of a drawing, without having to create a new one.
 Some modifications may not be allowed, depending on the kind of information to be changed and the status of the version.

 Deletion of a drawing version